 - 1. At the time of application, acceptance and for the duration of the grant, the Applicant (Chief Investigator (CI) must be an Australian citizen, a New Zealand citizen living in Australia, a permanent resident of Australia, or have an appropriate work visa in place.
 The CI must also be based in Australia for at least 80% of the project.
 All applicants must provide evidence to their host institution to support this criterion.
 Host institutions are responsible for certifying and ensuring that these requirements are met.
-The Dementia Australia Research Foundation may request further information in relation to these requirements, including evidence of residency and/or citizenship. - 2.
-The CI must not have more than six years post-PhD experience at the time of applying, adjusted for career interruptions / relative to opportunity i.e. the CI was awarded a PhD or equivalent (DPhil or M.D. by research) on or after 29 July 2018 or has submitted a PhD thesis for examination (the thesis must be passed prior to the proposed commencement date of the project i.e. before March 2025). - 3.
+The Dementia Australia Research Foundation may request further information in relation to these requirements. - 2.
+The CI must not have more than six years post-PhD experience at the time of applying, adjusted for career interruptions i.e. the CI was awarded a PhD or equivalent (DPhil or M.D. by research) on or after 29 July 2019.
+The thesis must be passed prior to the proposed commencement date of the project i.e. before March 2026. - 3.
 The CI must not have been awarded project funding from NHMRC, ARC, MRFF or equivalent international schemes where they have been listed as the lead CI (i.e. CIA) on the application.
 CIs that have been awarded a Fellowship through NHMRC, ARC, MRFF or an equivalent international scheme that may or may not include some level of project funding are eligible to apply. - 4.
 The research must be conducted primarily in Australia and address the topic and scope of the funding round. - 5.
 The research must be approved by an authorised ethics committee, if applicable.
 Please note that grant payments may be withheld until ethics approval has been obtained.